Sagar Malhotra

 He said, “Leibniz was wrong.
 It’s obvious, everything that happens affects everything else.
 This is part of science.”
 And he said, “Furthermore, Leibniz was wrong about everything.”
 Then he paused and said, “But it’s just as hard to be wrong about everything as to be right about everything.”

-— Journey to the Edge of Reason
+— from an anecdote about Gödel in Journey to the Edge of Reason